Vanna Bonta: The 2suit

 In 2006, Bonta gave talks about an invention she called the 2suit, a flight garment that can be attached to another 2suit to allow two or more people to stay in proximity to one another in low-gravity environments.
 Although it had several other potential applications, its primary purpose was to enable sex in space.
 Producers of the History Channel television series The Universe approached Bonta in 2008, offering to manufacture a prototype of the 2suit and send Bonta into zero gravity to test it.
 She accepted.
-On the 2suit's segment of the episode, Bonta and her husband demonstrated how the suit works by kissing while installed in it.
+On the 2suit's segment of the episode, Bonta and her husband demonstrated how the suit works by kissing while wearing it.
 The documentary concluded that the "2Suit is one small step for humankind colonizing the universe."
 The 2suit received significant media attention after the episode, titled Sex in Space, aired in 2009.

 Lunar Lander Challenge

-From 2007-09, she participated in the annual Lunar Lander Challenge, a competition sponsored by NASA and Northrop Grumman to commercially build a lightweight spacecraft for landing on the moon.
+From 2007-09, she participated in the annual Lunar Lander Challenge, a competition sponsored by NASA and Northrop Grumman to commercially build a lightweight spacecraft for landing on the Moon.
 Bonta was a team member of BonNovA.
 As creative director, Bonta designed a pressure-release device for high-combustion engines.